aakriti1kumar/aakriti1kumar.github.io/otherthings.md

-I keep track of the books I read using [Goodreads](https://www.goodreads.com/user/show/36976329-aakriti-kumar).
+I use [Goodreads](https://www.goodreads.com/user/show/36976329-aakriti-kumar) to keep track of the books I read.

 This year I've set a goal of reading [36 books](https://www.goodreads.com/user_challenges/31518884).